 - 1. Each component of the programme is associated with at least one test.
 In case of more than one test for a component, the final grade is determined by means of the weighted average of all tests associated to that component.
-For each test within a component a minimum grade may be required. - 2.
+For each test within a component a minimum grade may be required, based on what is determined in the Rules and Regulations of the Examination Board. - 2.
 Each test comprises an assessment of the knowledge, insight, and/or skills of the student, as well as a grading of the results of that assessment. - 3.
 The examiner designated by the Examination Board is responsible for administering the test and determining the result of the test. - 4.
-The course manual describes the requirements that the student must satisfy to complete the test successfully as well as the criteria on which the student is assessed. - If a student registers for a test outside the regular registration period, an administration fee of € 20 will be charged for each test. - 6.
-The procedure concerning assessment is described in the Examination Board's Rules and Guidelines.
+The course manual describes the requirements that the student must satisfy to complete the test successfully as well as the criteria on which the student is assessed. - 5.
+If a student registers for a test outside the regular registration period, an administration fee of € 20 will be charged for each test. - 6.
+The procedure concerning assessment is described in the Rules and Regulations of the Examination Board. - 7.
+The Examination board may declare a test invalid for an individual student or a group of students if the test has taken place in an incorrect way.